Sz-Daniel/Tarkony/README.md

 On hover, it will show the icons of those related items.
 For instance, the "Bottle of Water" item on the first page.
 This logic will be generalized across other detailed data groups.
 The goal is to simplify rendering while improving clarity.

+### `SearchBar.tsx`

+As part of the search functionality, a SearchBar component was created.
+It receives a delayed setter function from ItemList, which updates a keyword used for filtering the item list.

 ### `queryType.ts`

 Contains all query and fragments for every GraphQL call used on the site, paired with adapters to process fetch results directly.